AdamRivkin/Hybrid-Indexing-Simulations/README.md

 The Sakila database's tables should be placed in the folder with the path "sakila-db/sakila-csv".
 They originate from https://dev.mysql.com/doc/sakila/en/

 The test harness supports the following commands:

 help         - prints the commands
 loadTables   - loads in the Sakila and Chicago datasets

-tableInfo    - gets info on the loaded datasets"
+tableInfo    - gets info on the loaded datasets
 singleJoins  - runs experiments on single attribute joins
 getNonEmpty  - creates pickle files with the non-empty single attribute joins.
 Needed to generate queries
 genQueries   - generates 200 random queries from the Sakila and Chicago datasets
 runQueries   - generates a summary from the 200 random queries
 printSummary - prints a summary of the results from running 200 queries
 q            - quits the test harness

 The code was written and last tested in python 3.8.6.